AlexHZhou/Autocomplete/README.md

 Only uploading recently because I know how to use git now and was looking through old projects.

 Purpose:
-Completes words that you have partially typed, using a dictionary of word that the user has typed (not the full English dictionary).
+Completes words that you have partially typed, using a dictionary of words that the user has previously typed (does not draw from the full English dictionary).

 Currently being made:
 Custom commands to gain more control and usage, such as end program, stop/resume program, and custom copy paste.